sinclairzx81/typebox/design/website/docs/schema/4_errors.md

 # Schema.Errors

-The Errors(...) function returns a validation result containing a boolean success value, and an array of validation errors.
+The Errors(...) function returns an array of gathered validation errors up to the configured `maxErrors` limit.
+If the value contains no errors, an empty array is returned.

+> ⚠️ For performance, this function should only be called after a failed Check.
+The function performs an exhaustive check up to the `maxErrors` setting (the default is `8`).
+For additional performance, consider reducing `maxErrors` to `1`, which will terminate gathering on the first error.

 ## Example